AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Selecting that item starts a debug session and loads the executable associated with the main unit selected and, if relevant, all corresponding
-settings: a debug session opens the debug perspective and associated debug properties (e.g.  saved breakpoints, and data display).
+settings: a debug session opens the debug perspective and associated debug properties (e.g. saved breakpoints and data display).

 .. index:: menu; debug --> initialize --> no main file